A picture of me

 SIGGRAPH ACM Turing Award Celebration Grant

-I was one of 10 students sponsored by SIGGRAPH to attend the ACM Turing Award Celebration.
+Awarded by SIGGRAPH to 10 students to attend the ACM Turing Award Celebration.

 2017, 2016